oesteban/hcph-sops/docs/data-collection/scanning.md

 - [ ] Check the box confirming that it has been acquired in the issue collecting notes about the session.
     Don't forget to report any observations there.

+- [ ] Copy data from the ./data subfolder in the GitHub repository HCPh-fMRI-tasks into the synchronized Dropbox folder, and make sure the Wi-Fi is on for synchronization.

 ## Acquire a T2w image (if time permits)